PedroMagar/MISA-O/README.md

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto-increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.

 **Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
 Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.

+**SS/SA & CFG**: SS and SA was initially designed for quick register swapping, this design was adjusted to allow partial swaps respecting **W** (useful for endianness control).
+To complement this, **CFG** now supports immediate loading, easing state management and reducing register pressure. **SA** remains a full 16-bit swap for address manipulation, as partial swaps provide little benefit in this context.

 **Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
 Software emulation (shift-add) handles 4/8/16-bit cases well — especially with *CEN* and *CC* — so the practical impact is low.
 But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other arithmetic operations.
 The idea behind having MUL instruction is to keep open the possibility of an implementation that could run DOOM.